This post is also available in: Suomi (Finnish)

 I think a lot of people can relate to the mixed feelings of stress in our lives.
-We hate it, but in a way we kins of need it sometimes too.
+We hate it, but in a way, we kind of need it sometimes too.
 A couple of years ago I was really stressed.
-I couldn’t sleep, I lost some hair, my appetite and probably a part of my sense of humor too.
+I couldn’t sleep, I lost some hair, my appetite, and probably a part of my sense of humor too.
 When I noticed that I wasn’t really able to laugh anymore and I felt constantly exhausted, I knew I had to do something to change the situation.
-So I started to learn how to control my stress levels.
-I wrote all my worries down in lists, repeated some power mantras to myself and tried to see things in a positive light instead of a negative one.
+I wrote all my worries down in lists, repeated some power mantras to myself, and tried to see things in a positive light instead of a negative one.

-Nowadays me and stress get along pretty well.
-Most of the time I can be quite relaxed and not worry so much, but every now and then there are days or weeks when there’s a black monster living in my head.
-The monster usually appears when I feel that my to do list is way too long and there’s too little time.
-These feelings have been around in the last couple of weeks as I’ve been trying to balance between my studies at the university here in Amsterdam, random work and traveling back to Finland.
-A lot of the things have been nice and I’m happy to do them, but sometimes you can also have too much things that you like to do.
-And then it won’t take long when those feelings of being overwhelmed come into the picture and that relaxed, laid back girl is thrown out of the picture.
+N Most of the time I can be quite relaxed and not worry so much, but every now and then there are days or weeks when there’s a black monster living in my head.
+The monster usually appears when I feel that my to-do list is way too long and there’s too little time.
+These feelings have been around in the last couple of weeks as I’ve been trying to balance between my studies at the university here in Amsterdam, random work, and traveling back to Finland.
+A lot of things have been nice and I’m happy to do them, but sometimes you can also have too many things that you like to do.
+And then it won’t take long when those feelings of being overwhelmed come into the picture and that relaxed, laid-back girl is thrown out of the picture.

-Luckily, we do have some power over our feelings, thoughts and to that to do list.
-What I recommend to do first is to erase all unnecessary things from the list.
+Luckily, we do have some power over our feelings, thoughts, and to-do list.
+What I recommend is to first erase all unnecessary things from the list.
 You know, the ones you think you should do but are not that important.
 Just erase them.
 Instead of doing things that really aren’t that important, we should focus on doing the most important ones: eating, sleeping and exercising.
-Giving up on eating well, sleeping enough or working out regularly seems like a good idea at first (we think were more efficient on our work) but it really isn’t a good idea.
+Giving up on eating well, sleeping enough, or working out regularly seems like a good idea at first (we think we’re more efficient) but it really isn’t a good idea.
 Been there, done that.
 And what I’ve learned is that you should always remember to eat, sleep and move your body.
-And then when the basic things are in order, we’ll just have to trust ourselves, our skills and the fact that everything’s going to work out.
-‘Cause it always does.
-And even if everything doesn’t work out they way we wanted, it won’t be the end of the world.
-As what I’ve learned in the last couple of years with this roller coaster with stress, is that you shouldn’t take things – and especially yourself – that seriously.
+And then when the basic things are in order, we’ll just have to trust ourselves, our skills, and the fact that everything’s going to work out.
+‘Cause, it always does!
+And even if everything doesn’t work out the way we wanted, it won’t be the end of the world.
+What I’ve learned in the last couple of years with this roller coaster with stress, it is that you shouldn’t take things – and especially yourself – that seriously.

 Date, Banana & Coconut Smoothie